RubixML/ML/README.md

 $activationFunction = new ISRLU(5.0);
 ```

-### PReLU
+### Leaky ReLU
-Parametric Rectified Linear Units are functions that output x when x > 0 or a small leakage value when x < 0.
+Leaky Rectified Linear Units are functions that output x when x > 0 or a small leakage value when x < 0.
 The amount of leakage is controlled by the user-specified parameter.

 ##### Parameters:
 | Param | Default | Type | Description |